In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

 Most masias are covered with terracotta roofing tiles.

-On rare occasions you can find masias in more mountainous areas, such as the Pyrenees, that have slate roofs.
+On rare occasions, you can find masias in more mountainous areas, such as the Pyrenees, that have slate roofs.

 15. Defensive towers